Matrix denoising for weighted loss functions and heterogeneous signals: Applications of weighted denoising

-\begin{rmk} It will follow from the proof of Proposition \ref{prop-merge} that if $\alpha_k < \sqrt{\mu}$ and $\beta_k < \sqrt{\nu}$, then the singular vectors of the submatrix $\X_0$ are better approximated by computing the singular vectors of the full matrix $\Y$ and projecting onto the images of $\Omega$ and $\Pi$, respectively, rather than computing the singular vectors of the submatrix $\Y_0$ itself.
-More precisely, if we define
+It will follow from the proof of Proposition \ref{prop-merge} that if $\alpha_k < \sqrt{\mu}$ and $\beta_k < \sqrt{\nu}$, then the singular vectors of $\X_0$ are better approximated by computing the singular vectors of $\Y$ and projecting onto the images of $\Omega$ and $\Pi$, respectively, rather than computing the singular vectors of the submatrix $\Y_0$ itself.
+More precisely, we will show that